-Rob Garrett, BFA (Elam, Auckland) and MA (Otago) is an independent curator, currently based in Sopot (PL) and originally from Auckland (NZ), with more than 35 years’ in the contemporary art sector including curatorial experience in New Zealand, Poland, Italy, Sweden, France, Turkey, Germany and India.
+Rob Garrett, BFA (Elam, Auckland) and MA (Otago) is an independent curator, art teacher, editor, translator, and art & travel blogger currently based in Gdynia (PL) and originally from Auckland (NZ), with more than 35 years’ in the contemporary art sector including curatorial experience in New Zealand, Poland, Italy, Sweden, France, Turkey, Germany and India.

 His numerous public art advisory projects have included developing a city-wide public art policy for Auckland (2013); and a 10-year public art plan for Hamilton, New Zealand (2010).